FtmsdtHosseini/IDPL-PFOD/README.md

  + *We used part of the code published [here](https://github.com/Belval/TextRecognitionDataGenerator) to add SineWave distortion to our images.*

-## In which fields IDPL-LSPOD can be used?
+## In which fields Farsi can be used?
- + Train phase of Persian OCR engine.
+ + Train phase of Farsi OCR engine.
  + Some branch of OCR research.

 ## Summery of IDPL-LSPOD